Eweka01/HackThisSite.org/README.md

 # HackThisSite.org

-I started working through these missions in 2022 before returning to them in 2024 and really trying to understand the concepts.
-The missions now are a bit dated – they were originally created in the early 2000s – but it's not hard to think about how concepts and web technologies have changed since then.
-So, I think these missions were still useful to learn basic ideas behind hacking and web security.
+I first started working on these missions in 2022 and revisited them in 2024 with a stronger emphasis on grasping the fundamental concepts.
+Although some challenges may seem a bit outdated, having been designed in the early 2000s, they remain a solid introduction to hacking basics and web security.
+The missions illustrate how web technologies and security flaws have changed over time, making them valuable for learning foundational ideas that are still relevant today.

 ## Index of Key Concepts